 All Roads is a two-day festival and celebration of indie music, featuring some of the most talented local music artists from across the state and region.
 The festival features performances in a variety of genres including indie rock, folk, pop, bluegrass and indie folk musicians, as well as performers from related contemporary genres, such as alternative country, punk and hip-hop.

 The Festival began in 2015 and will celebrate it’s 6th Anniversary in 2020.
+Due to the COVID-19 State of Emergency, the event has been postponed and will be held for the first time in the fall.

 The festival will offer over thirty performances, representing 150+ Maine musicians.
 The festival also includes discussion panels, curated showcases and the Maine Songwriters Circle.